-Holding on to Balance When Life Feels Overwhelming: Top 5 Tips
+Holding on to Balance When Life Gets “Tippy”

-It isn’t easy to keep holding on to balance when life feels overwhelming.
+It isn’t easy holding on to balance when life starts to tip out of control, or at least feel like it.
 You know those weeks that are especially challenging, when the days seem endless and it feels like all you can do to just get to Friday night?
 The weeks with multiple ups and downs, and really tough disappointments?
 The emotional roller coaster of exhaustion and overwhelm, and feeling just spent.
 Life feels overwhelming and it’s easy to wonder if you can handle it.

-You feel yourself teetering, trying hard to hold on to balance, and you don’t want to lose it.
-But it seems almost impossible when life feels so volatile.
+You feel yourself teetering, trying hard to hold on to balance, and you don’t want to lose your footing.
+But this balancing act can seem almost impossible when life gets to feeling volatile.

-You need support and encouragement, and a a bit of a mindset overhaul.
-Here are a few things to keep in mind so you can keep holding on to balance when life is pushing you too far.
+We all need support and encouragement, and sometimes even a mindset overhaul.
+Here are a few mindset hacks to help you hold on to balance when life seems to be pushing you too far.

 1. Tell yourself you can handle this, because you are.
 First of all, even if you think you can’t, you can handle this.
 Try using the mantra of, “I can handle this,” when doubt strikes.
 The anxiety that you are feeling is likely a signal for needed growth, but you are still handling this and there are many hours in a day, and many days in a week.
 It doesn’t have to all get done right now.